nus-cs2103-AY2122S1/ip/docs/README.md

 Adds a task with a given deadline to the list

 Note:

-*Ensure that there is 1 space in front of the date *Use - to seperate the year, months and days
+*Ensure that there is 1 space in front of the date

+*Use - to seperate the year, months and days

 *Even if the month can be written as 9, use 09 instead

 Example of usage:

 `deadline (task description) /by (Date in YYYY-MM-DD format)`

+task description: The task you would like to add

 Expected outcome: